saguijs/sagui/README.md

 Under the hood it uses [Karma test runner](http://karma-runner.github.io/) to allow running the tests in the most diverse browsers and even through [Selenium](http://docs.seleniumhq.org/) (not natively).

 Static code analysis is also performed on the code following the [JavaScript Standard Style](http://standardjs.com/) convention.

+[Flowtype](flowtype.org) static type analysis is available as part of the testing suite.
+By default flow type checker only runs on files with the `// @flow` comment at the beginning, so no static type analysis will be actually performed unless you add that.
+See the [Flowtype docs](https://flowtype.org/docs/existing.html) for an more in depth explanation of why it is a good idea to have it like this.

 ## Configuration